sighupio/fury-kubernetes-furyagent/README.md

 You can click on each module to see its documentation.

+## furyctl roles

+Find the following roles in this Fury Kubernetes furyagent katalog.

+- [furyagent](roles/furyagent): furyagent ansible role configure a target machine with furyagent.
+  Furyagent is used on masters to refresh join token, on etcd and openvpn to manage server certificates and also on client side to manage openvpn client certificates.

+You can click on each role to see its documentation.

 ## Requirements

 All modules in this repository have the following dependencies; for package